I am a Mdewakanton Dakota rights activist with several

 Pontifical Council for Justice and Peace.

-And in a statement presented on their Web site reference, they wrote, when referring to the Pontifical Council for Justice and
+In a statement presented on their Web site reference, they wrote, when referring to the Pontifical Council for Justice and

 Peace: "This is where we have been sending our appeal to the Vatican."
 We met with a Monsignor